WhiskeySockets/Baileys/README.md

     msgRetryCounterMap?: MessageRetryMap
     /** width for link preview images */
     linkPreviewImageThumbnailWidth: number
+    /** Should Baileys ask the phone for full history, will be received async */
+    syncFullHistory: boolean
+    /** Should baileys fire init queries automatically, default true */
+    fireInitQueries: boolean
     /**
      * generate a high quality link preview,
      * entails uploading the jpegThumbnail to WA
      * */
     generateHighQualityLinkPreview: boolean

-    /** Should Baileys ask the phone for full history, will be received async */
+    /** options for axios */
-    syncFullHistory: boolean
+    options: AxiosRequestConfig<any>
     /**
      * fetch a message from your store
      * implement this so that messages failed to send (solves the "this message can take a while" issue) can be retried